maximetouroute/maximetouroute.github.io/src/pages/2015-02-02-true-pedestrian/index.markdown

 ## Description
+We all start somewhere.
+I've worked on many creative projects during my studies, small ones and big ones.
+They all resulted in creations sometimes good, sometimes terrible, but always were a lot of fun to make and great lessons for the future.
+They forged my passion and skills for what I now do every day.

-__*True Pedestrian*__ is a spoof trailer of the excellent TV show [True Detective](http://www.imdb.com/title/tt2356777/).
+__*True Pedestrian*__ is one of those projects.
+A spoof trailer of the excellent TV show [True Detective](http://www.imdb.com/title/tt2356777/), made with __Vincent Montalieu__.
-This is an amateur short film made during my studies.

 #### Role
 __Camera & Sound Operator__, __Comedian__.